-39 For a full discussion of the Cana robes see the author's paper 'A close look at the Cana Chapter Aprons and Robes displayed at Bridge Street Masonic Hall, Manchester and what they tell us about the early history of the Royal Arch in England', Transactions of the Manchester Association for Masonic Research (2024).
+61 For a full discussion of the Cana robes see the author's paper 'A close look at the Cana Chapter Aprons and Robes displayed at Bridge Street Masonic Hall, Manchester and what they tell us about the early history of the Royal Arch in England', Transactions of the Manchester Association for Masonic Research (2024).

-60 Cana Chapter Minutes, 24 August 1828: 'Exalted to the Sublime Degree of a Royal Arch Companion.'
+62 Cana Chapter Minutes, 24 August 1828: 'Exalted to the Sublime Degree of a Royal Arch Companion.'

-In some early chapters in the late eighteenth century Principal Joshua wore a breastplate.
-A number of these are still extant.
-Even today all the Third Principals in Bristol Chapters wear a breastplate, as do some in Yorkshire chapters.
+Bristol Chapters wear a breastplate, as do some in Yorkshire chapters.
 The breastplate worn by the high priest is described in detail in the Book of Exodus chapter 28.

 The Cana robes probably date from around 1785.
 The Minutes of the Chapter of Charity No. 187 in Bristol, one of the earliest warranted chapters, note that Principals' robes were ordered from London in 1785, which is probably about the time they began to be worn in provincial chapters.
-The Bristol Minute dated 2 December 1785 reads: 'The Robes for the three Principals was introduced and first worne?61 As was noted above, the Principals in London wore robes in 1765 and surplices were ordered for the Sojourners by Grand Chapter in 1766, but the provinces were slower to catch up.
+The Bristol Minute dated 2 December 1785 reads: 'The Robes for the three Principals was introduced and first worne.'
+As was noted above, the Principals in London wore robes in 1765 and surplices were ordered for the Sojourners by Grand Chapter in 1766, but the provinces were slower to catch up.